Cap-go/native-audio/README.md

 Mainteinance Status: Actively Maintained

 ## Preparation

 All audio files must be with the rest of your source files.

+First make your sound file end up in your builded code folder, example in folder `BUILDFOLDER/assets/sounds/FILENAME.mp3` Then use it in preload like that `assets/sounds/FILENAME.mp3`

 ## Installation